 About Rural Key Person

-Unlike most businesses, a farm cannot afford to stop operating in the event of a loss of a key worker.
+Unlike most businesses, a farm cannot afford to stop operating in the event of a loss of a key worker due to sickness or injury.
 Rural Key Person Cover allows you to replace that person and therefore keep the farm ticking over.
 This policy provides a replacement income of up to 35% of pre-disability earnings, or 35% of gross farm turnover, up to a maximum of $10,000 per month.

 - Entry age is from age 16 to age 59